lili0824/bulb_angle/README.md

-# drop_tower
+# Supplementary materials overview

-This repository keeps the data from the drop tower experiments of my thesis project.
+This repository contains the supplementary materials for our paper "Quantifying knapping actions: a method for measuring the angle of blow on flakes".